Editor interface

 bar.
 Completing group 2 fills the second dot.

 Unlike traditional page builders, funnel screens aren’t directly linked.
 Instead, they follow a sequence with navigation controlled by actions.
-Default Flow:- Screens appear in the order shown in left panel
+You can easily visualize the entire user journey through your funnel using the canvas view.
+Default flow:- Screens appear in the order shown in left panel

 - Users progress linearly through the funnel

-- Use “Navigate to [specific screen]” for branching
+- Use Destination to [specific screen] for branching

 - Create conditional navigation based on user choices